scloud19/SECipedia/Ethical Hacking/owasp/owasp_injection.md

 Injection
   The number one risk
-    We'll focus on mySQL injection (as it's a huge injection risk), however you can abstract these concepts to other forms of technologies as well (ldap injection, server side include (SSI) injection, etc.)
+    We'll focus on SQL injection (as it's a huge injection risk), however you can abstract these concepts to other forms of technologies as well (ldap injection, server side include (SSI) injection, etc.)

-    mySQL injection overview
+    SQL injection example
-      Consists of insertion (aka "injection") of a SQL query via the input data that travels from the client to the server.
-        This payload is delivered by a simple HTTP request.
+      Instead of inputting a normal value in a url's query string, a malicious user inserts (aka "injects") a SQL query instead.

       Specifically, owasps definition:
         SQL injection occurs when: